hil400k/dev-knowledges/javascript/overall.md

 - simple (get, post, head)
 - not simple (put, delete ...)

-> Browser asks server for permission to do some request (not simple requests)
+> Browser asks server for permission to do some request: Option request with a deteils of request that should be sent:
+Access-Control-Request-Method & Access-Control-Request-Headers (not simple requests).

+> Browser automatically adds header `Origin` with a url of website to the request.
+Server should add `Access-Control-Allow-Origin` to response headers if it allows this request. if there are no such header, browser will understand this response as an error.

 > Server sends `Access-Control-Allow-Origin` with value (url of a website from which this request was sent) if server allows to send CORS.

+> Use `withCredentials` header to send cookies and http authorazation to ask access.